 The internal Windows file server is the data repository for the newly added remote file access service.
 For employees, the files at work are the same files available remotely on mobile devices.

 Since files never leave the current on-premise file servers, it is much easier to pass compliance auditing.
-The new remote access server is the only component that need additional work.
+The new remote access server is the only component that needs additional work.

-The same NTFS permissions that was in place to protect the internal Windows file server files will be the same permission control in place to protect the remote file access service.
+The same NTFS permissions that were in place to protect the internal Windows file server files will be the same permission controls in place to protect the remote file access service.

 Boost productivity for mobile workforces when they need to remote access corporate file servers.

 Users have the familiar drive mapping interface for remote access to files.